Rick-Lang/rickroll-lang/README.md

 # Offcial Discord Server/Contact
 https://discord.gg/bRrbZPjVDH
 Join this server to chat with cool people or for support
-<br /> We currently need some people to join!

 Wechat/微信: SatinWuker540
 <br>
-Discord: SatinW#0572
+Discord: satinwuker
-<br/> Microsoft Enjoyer#1407
+<br/> microsoftenjoyer

 # Purpose
 Despite the fact that the Rickroll Language is considered an esoteric programming language, it has its unignorable significance.
-I believe that rick roll is not only a way to promote people’s communication, it is also one of the most paramount art in the human history.
+I believe that rickroll is not only the source of happiness for the younger generation but also the most elegant and paramount art in human history, and the cardinal stepping stone to the transition toward a much more advanced civilization.
 The purpose of the Rickroll Language is to introduce this art to people in a distinctive way – programming.
+Just kidding haha, the Rickroll Language is actually an educational project for introducing various ways of implementing programming languages in a humorous and interactive way, without any painful processes of memorizing unfamiliar and complicated concepts!
+Our website for programming language tutorials: **https://rick-lang.github.io/programming-language-explainer/**.

 # Related Repos
 Here are the projects that are inspired by Rickroll-lang